Dog Eye Discharge Causes and Treatments

 4. Eye Injury

-In addition to changes in discharge, other signs can include a visible foreign object, scratching or pawing at the face, or a bloody or bloodshot eye.
-Eye injuries can have serious complications, so we recommend seeing a vet immediately if you suspect your dog has hurt or injured their eye.
+Signs of an eye injury, aside from changes in discharge, may include a visible foreign object, excessive pawing or scratching at the face, or a bloody or bloodshot eye.
+Eye injuries can lead to serious complications, so it's important to see a vet immediately if you suspect your dog has injured their eye.

-If you can see something in your dog’s eye, don’t try to remove it yourself.
-Always ask your vet to do so.
+If you notice something lodged in your dog's eye, do not attempt to remove it yourself—always seek help from your vet.

 Read Also - Dog Wipes 101 - Best dog wet wipes